AndrewVaala/Cacao-Analysis-Power-BI-Dashboard/README.md

 # Data_Processing
 Data Transformation:
-Several steps were taken in Power Query (Microsoft Excel) to ensure the data was clean and well-structured:
+Several steps were taken in Power Query (PowerBi) to ensure the data was clean and well-structured:

 Data types were standardized.
 The first row was promoted to headers for consistency.